Haya-parveen/Sales-ECommerce-Dashboard/README.md

 <br>
 <br>
 Looking forward to creating more dashboards and refining my skills as I continue my journey with data analysis.
 Stay tuned for future updates as I work on more advanced Power BI projects!

+## Dataset
+- The dataset used for this project was sourced from a public tutorial.